-Integrating an education abroad experience into your time as a Vassar student may reap many rewards.
-This unique opportunity to learn and live abroad for a semester or an academic year can offer access to new classes, the opportunity to gain a new perspective in your field of study, and the chance to develop or master language skills.
-Students often report improvements in their confidence and problem solving abilities after returning from time abroad, in addition to increased cultural competence and the ability to work well in diverse environments.
-Such growth is personally rewarding, but also valuable to future employers and graduate schools.
+Integrating a study abroad experience into your time at Vassar will reap many rewards.
+The unique opportunity to learn and live abroad will offer access to new classes, the opportunity to gain a new perspective in your field of study, and the chance to develop or master language skills.
+Students who have returned from abroad report improved self confidence, problem-solving skills, a worldly outlook, and increased cultural competence.
+Such growth is personally rewarding, but is also valuable to future employers and graduate schools.

 Why study abroad?